-The Kellogg Institute will begin accepting reservations for fall semester on Monday, August 13th with trunks available for pick-up beginning on Monday, August 27th, 2018.
+The Kellogg Institute will begin accepting reservations for spring semester on Tuesday, November 6th with trunks available for pick-up beginning on Monday, January 21st, 2019.
 Please check availability before submitting your request for reservation.

 All educators are required to submit a one-time lending agreement the first time a trunk is borrowed.
 If a lending agreement is not on file, the Kellogg Institute will be unable to release the trunk to the educator.